pykaldi/pykaldi/README.md

 #### Dependencies

 To build PyKaldi from source, you need a number of standard packages to be installed on your system.
-On Ubuntu 16.04, running the following command will install standard packages needed for installation.
+On Ubuntu 16.04, running the following commands will install standard packages needed for installation.

 ```
 sudo apt-get install autoconf automake cmake curl g++ git libatlas3-base \
     libtool make pkg-config subversion unzip wget zlib1g-dev

+pip install setuptools pip numpy pyparsing
 ```

 You can check if needed packages are installed on your system by running the